sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Workflow for writing to Parquet file
 ----------------

-Below is a workflow which reads in transaction data.
+Below is a workflow example which reads in transaction data.
 It then writes it out to Parquet files.

 .. figure:: ../../_assets/tutorials/read-write/writing-parquet/Parquet%20workflow.PNG